 3.2.1 Interviews with HE tutors

 Interviews were undertaken with a set of eight HE tutors (with one from each disciplinary cluster at both universities) who are using digital technologies and resources as part of their professional practice (Patton, 2002).
-The interviews were conducted between October 2016-January 2017 (see Appendix 3 for the interview schedule).
-The schedule was used to ensure key areas were covered, drawn from the project research questions (See Appendix xxx).
+The interviews were conducted between October 2016-January 2017 (see Appendix 2 for the interview schedule).
+The schedule was used to ensure key areas were covered, drawn from the project research questions.
 Using open questions, these conversations enabled participants to construct accounts with their own emphasis and focus, offering insights into experiences and conceptions (Kvale, 1996).
 In conducting the interviews, we were looking at a particular point in time and asking the tutors to reflect back over the journey they could recognise.
 The interviews were transcribed for thematic analysis.

-These eight case studies are presented below, in Section 4 of this report.
+The eight case studies are presented below, as part of Section 4 of this report.

 3.2.2 Think Aloud Protocol (TAP)

-The interviews with tutors were augmented with audio-capture of the same tutors engaging in real aspects of preparation for TEL-related teaching or student support, using a ‘think aloud protocol’ (Eriksson & Simon, 1993), We asked the tutors to verbalise on their actions and reflections-in-action (Schön, 1983) as they were undertaking a design task related within their discipline.
+In order to provide an opportunity to augment the interview data and also as a method of checking the information initially gathered was as accurate as possible, each tutor was asked to undertake a short audio-capture process.
+This process was based on each tutor engaging in real aspects of preparation for some kind of TEL-related teaching or student support activity, using a ‘think aloud protocol’ (Eriksson & Simon, 1993).
+Tutors were provided with guidelines to assist them in doing thir thinking aloud (see Appendix 3) as we asked each tutor to verbalise their actions and reflections-in-action (Schön, 1983) during the time they were undertaking the design task.

-We asked the tutors to create a single audio recording, using the Think Aloud Protocol, of approximately 30 minutes.
-Five recordings were made by the tutors during March-April, 2017.
-The tutors were asked to share their recordings with us as soon as they were created.
-[Due to certain unforeseen circumstances, only 5 tutors actually created an audio recording?]
-I have four so not sure how many you managed?
-I have just one – hence 5 in total.
+We asked that each tutor create a single audio recording of approximately 30 minutes.
+Five tutors were able to make recordings, during March-April, 2017.
+The tutors were asked to share their recordings as soon as they were created.
+These recordings have been analysed and integrated into the case studies as appropriate, including adding additional material or reinforcing the information initially gathered in the interviews.

-(See also Appendix xxx for the TAP guidelines provided to the tutors)

 3.2.3 Student survey online

 Complementary data, for triangulation, was gathered from an anonymous, online survey (using SurveyMonkey) of students at the Universities of Suffolk and Surrey , and within the four disciplinary clusters.
 Students were asked to comment on their beliefs about, experiences and attitudes towards teaching excellence and tutor’s use of digital tools within their programmes of study.
-The aspects explored in the online student survey are outlined in Appendix xxx.
+The aspects explored in the online student survey are outlined in Appendices 4 and 5.

 The student survey was not shared with students until May-June 2017 (see Appendix 3), timed to become open for students’ responses once the National Student Survey (NSS) and internal student surveys at both Universities had concluded for the academic year (2016/17).